PavlyukVadim/criticaster.io/src/pages/posts/optimizations/TCO/index.md

 hidden: true
 ---

-Tail call optimization is a special way of optimization the call stack in mostly functional languages.
+Tail call optimization is a special way of optimization the number of stack frames in mostly functional languages.
 In JavaScript TCO support starts with ES6.
 (At least ES6 offers to use TCO, browser support still is pure).

 ### How tail call optimization works